TruncatedDinoSour/kos/README.md

 Kos will not work on any non-unix OSes as kos uses a lot of unix stuff, for example pwd.h, meaning will not work on stuff like Windows.

+Though this is not really a big issue, this app is meant to be ran on linux and was made with the intention to be used on and with linux...
 ```

 - Overcomplicated `input_no_echo()` function